 Definitely the best part of the whole exhibition were the cope, chasuble and dalmatic of the 'Angels Ornate'.
 Beautifully executed vestments with silk and goldwork embroidery in the most vivid colours.
 Although made around 1880, they still look fresh with none of the usual wear and tear.
 Eye candy in its purest form.

 I will probably visit the exhibition again as there was so much to see.
 They also sell fabric, used linens (monogrammed), yarn, threads, buttons etc. from the former vestment workshop.
-You can find more about this exhibition on the website of the diocese.

 Want to keep up with my embroidery adventures?
 Sign up for my weekly Newsletter to get notified of new blogs, courses and workshops!